Click on one of the sections below to view our frequently asked questions:

 - What are the grounds to apply for rescission?

 - If the award or ruling was erroneously made in the absence of any party,

 - If there is an ambiguity or an obvious error, but only to the extent of that ambiguity or error, and

 - If the award or ruling was granted as a result of a mistake common to the parties.

-There are no promulgated forms but the PHSDSBC has put together a standard application form.
-The application must be supported by an affidavit, a copy of which must be send to the other party and to the PHSDSBC with proof of service.
+There are no promulgated forms, but the PHSDSBC has put together a standard application form.
+The application must be supported by an affidavit, a copy of which must be sent to the other party and to the PHSDSBC with proof of service.

 The affected party will have to apply for condonation.

 - Panellists are commonly referred to as commissioners.